osvaldormelo/opentelemetry-kafka-load-tests/README.md

 ![](images/PrometheusOperator.png)

-After the operator is installed, we will open a terminal window and navigate to the folder where we mapped this repository, then to the custom resources folder, and finally to the kafka-exporter folder.
+Now we need to navigate to the folder where we mapped this next repository, then to the custom resources folder, and finally to the kafka-exporter folder.
 Log on openshift via command line and we will apply the following commands:

 Create a strimzi pod monitor